abdullahgarcia/kubernetes-for-soc/soc_observability/README.md

 Unfortunately, this approach most of the time has an overall adverse effect on the timely delivery of the SOC capabilities.

-## Logging Sources & Operational Requirements
+## Log Sources & Operational Requirements

 **3. Comprehend the required sources of logging for the SOC and ascertain the means by which the satisfaction of operational prerequisites can be guaranteed.**